InvertedForest/SynSP/README.md

  # SynSP: Synergy of Smoothness and Precision in Pose Sequences Refinement (CVPR 2024)

 This repo is the official implementation of "**SynSP: Synergy of Smoothness and Precision in Pose Sequences Refinement**".
 The code is based on the [SmoothNet](https://github.com/cure-lab/SmoothNet).

+**Under Construction...**

 [Paper](https://openaccess.thecvf.com/content/CVPR2024/papers/Wang_SynSP_Synergy_of_Smoothness_and_Precision_in_Pose_Sequences_Refinement_CVPR_2024_paper.pdf)